How does it work: the process to rent a flat in Berlin

-- We heard that many ads on Craigslist are scam.
+- We heard that many ads on Craigslist are scams.

 - Never wire any money in advance without exchange of contract and keys.

-- Scammers rent AirBnB flats and advertise them as available flats.
+- Scammers rent AirBnB flats and advertise them as available flats source.
 These scams are hard to detect as the scammers actually have the keys to the apartment.

 - Never pay in order to visit a flat.

 - Beware of money transfers where the destination account is not a German bank account.
-Payment requests involving services like Transferwise, WesterUnion and the like are probably scam.
+Payment requests involving services like Transferwise, WesterUnion and the like are probably scams.

-- The deposit should go to a rent deposit account (Mietkautionskonto) on a German bank.
+- The deposit should go to a rent deposit account (Mietkautionskonto) in a German bank.

 - If you are searching remotely: check if the landlord is a real person.
 Can you find the person on Facebook or Linkedin?
 Google his or her name and address.
 Does the address exist?
 Do you find the landlord's name in combination with the address?

-- Beware of so called real estate agents who claim to search a flat for you but only copy from ads in the internet.
+- Beware of fake real estate agents who claim to search for a flat for you but only copy from ads on the internet.